 Capabilities refers to future proofing childhood cancer research by improving capabilities and encouraging collaboration.

 The Kids' Cancer Project will promote programs and initiatives that will improve collaboration between research facilities, provide expertise and knowledge transfer of research data and findings.
 The Kids' Cancer Project will support the career development of the next generation of childhood cancer researchers so they can build on their success and push forward with discovery of new treatments and cures.

 Priority 4: Understanding childhood cancer and the causes

 The Kids' Cancer Project will strive to ensure that outcomes for Australian children diagnosed with cancer are in line with best practice as benchmarked against international standards.
 The Kids' Cancer Project will selectively participate in research that builds on the body of knowledge surrounding the causes of childhood cancer.

 Priority 5: Adolescents and Young Adults (AYAs)

 The Australian health system defines a child as an individual between 0 and 15 years old.
 The Kids' Cancer Project has extended their definition of a child to include 0 to 18 year olds in response to the significant drop in survival rates once a child reaches 16.
-The Kids' Cancer Project recognises that Young Adults are an important consideration, which will now be incorporated in future research funding specifications where possible.
+The Kids' Cancer Project recognises that Young Adults are an important consideration, which will now be incorporated in research funding specifications where possible.

-Priority 6: Access to care
+Priority 6: Equal access to care

 The Kids' Cancer Project will advocate for equal access to care for children with cancer, regardless of geographical or socioeconomic status.